google/fonts/ofl/oldstandardtt/upstream_info.md

 ## Confidence

 **High** — Robert Alessi's fork is clearly a continuation of the original project, with proper attribution and OFL licensing.
 The SourceHut bug tracker is active.

+## Commit Added (LOW confidence)

+Commit `b8feb6753e80522bfec434da05a5d31b6b3ff094` was determined by **head**.
+Used the current HEAD of the repository.
+No date correlation was possible.
+This is a best guess.